 Learn.
 Live.
 Love.

-We see our church not simply as a house of worship with walls, a roof and open doors.
-Rather, we believe that the church is actually all about people gathered and sent out to love and care for our nieghbors.
-Through Bible study, service, worship and missions, we grow closer to God and one another so that we can better share God's love with the world.
+At Cranberry United Methodist Church we believe that the faith is about people gathered and sent out to love and care for our neighbors.
+Through Bible study, service, worship, and missions, we grow closer to God and one another so that we can better share God's love with the world.

-Everything we do at Cranberry is about fulfilling the vision we beleive God has for us:
+Everything we do at Cranberry is about fulfilling the vision we believe God has for us:

 All are welcome to join Cranberry UMC as we